The Rideau Canal, opened in 1832, is the oldest continuously operated canal system in North

 more than parliament had originally allocated for the project.

-However problems, such as the failure of the Hogsback Dam, increased
+However problems, such as the failure of the Hogsback Dam and unanticipated land acquisition costs increased

 this estimate.
 There were also some accounting irregularities